typhon-project/typhon-nlae/NLAE-Deployment/README.md

 ## Prerequisites:

+1. The NLAE can be run on a single machine with a minimum of 8GB RAM (This setup can only support 1 replica for the Task Manager).

-1. Docker Swarm configured with (at least) 1 MANAGER node and 1 WORKER node.
+2. Docker Swarm configured with (at least) 1 MANAGER node.

-2. Flink Job Manager runs on a Manager node and requires at least 12GB RAM
+3. Flink Job Manager runs on a Manager node and requires at least 4GB RAM

-3. Flink Task Manager(s) run on Worker node(s) only and by default are configured to use 16GB RAM each.
-This allocation can be edited in the flink-conf.yaml file and the nlae-compose.yml file.
+4. Flink Task Manager(s) run on Worker node(s) only (in production) and on Manager node (for testing) and require at least 4GB RAM.
+This allocation can be edited in the nlae-compose.yml file.

-4. The remaining 3 services i.e. Elasticsearch, RabbitMQ and REST API are deployed on any available node.
-These service have the following minimum requirements:
+5. The remaining 3 services i.e. Elasticsearch, RabbitMQ and REST API are deployed on any available node.

-    a.
-Elasticsearch: at least 16GB RAM and large storage capacity

-    b.
-RabbitMQ: 4-8GB RAM and fast SSD storage

-5. Create a *models* folder on the Master node and configure a shared file system (e.g. NFS) for the cluster.
+6. Create a *models* folder on the Master node and configure a shared file system (e.g. NFS) for the cluster.
 Share/mount */path/to/models* so that this folder is visible to all nodes in the cluster.
 This folder will include the custom trained classifier models.

 ## Configurable Entities: